mailsudiptabiswas/Master-Docker-from-Scratch-to-Scale/labs/35_k8s-observability/README.md

-# Chapter 35: Kubernetes Observability – Lab
+# Lab 35: Kubernetes Observability – Lab

 ## Objective:
 Deploy Prometheus and Grafana using Helm or YAMLs.